 Tension bar bands: 3 mm x 20 mm (minimum) galvanized steel or 5 mm x 20 mm (minimum) aluminum.
 Post caps to provide a waterproof fit, to fasten securely over the posts and to carry the top rail.
 Overhang tops to provide a waterproof fit, to hold top rails and an outward projection to hold a barbed wire overhang.
 Provide projection with clips or recesses to hold 3 strands of barbed wire spaced 100 mm apart.
 A projection of approximately 300 mm long shall project from the fence at 45 degrees above horizontal.
 Turnbuckles are to be drop forged.

-Organic zinc rich coating: in accordance with [Consultant to provide standard].
+Organic zinc rich coating: in accordance with ASTM standards.

 Barbed wire: 2 mm diameter galvanized steel wire in accordance with ASTM A121-13, 4 point barbs 125 mm spacing.